 Tints (the mixture of a color with white) and shades (the mixture of a color with black) are important to consider when you’re choosing your palette.
 Whether you’re after a bright and energetic space, or a more subtle hint of color the possibilities are endless.

-Choosing color combinations can be intimidating for beginners since color has the power to completely transform the feel of a space.
+Choosing a color palette can be intimidating for beginners since color has the power to completely transform the feel of a space.
 When selecting colors for your home, take into consideration how the colors will affect your mood and what their effect on your space will be.

 The color red is the most bold, striking color on the color wheel.
 It stimulates the senses and gives off a warm vibe.
 Red can be utilized in a couple of different ways depending on the architectural style and interior design of your home.
 The first way to utilize red in a space is by painting the walls.
 Red walls are an excellent choice when the goal is to create a very elegant and traditional space.
 Alternatively, red can be used as an accent color in furnishings or accessories to give a neutral, modern space some warmth and personality.